rithikpaulvaimel/Board-cleaning-robot-Product-Development-Project-SS25-/README.md

-# Board-Cleaning Robot-Product Development Project SS25
+# Automated Board Cleaning Device-Product Development Project SS25
 This repository documents the Product Development Project (IBE, Summer Semester 2025) conducted at Technische Hochschule Würzburg-Schweinfurt (THWS).

 As part of a team of five students, we designed and developed an automated board-cleaning device for whiteboards and blackboards.
 The project focused on product development, mechanical design, component selection, CAD modelling, prototyping, and technical validation.